 Test cylinder compression using a standard compression tester.
-Low compression would normally indicate a problem in the cylinder assembly such as defective rings, gaskets, etc. Compression should be:
+Low compression would normally indicate a problem in the cylinder assembly such as defective rings, gaskets, etc. At a cranking speed of 550-600 rpm, the compression should be 156-185 psi.
+See Engines and Drivetrain Components, Repair and Rebuild Manual for inspection and repair.